TerryMooreII/commit-selfie/README.md

 How-to
 ---------
-- Clone this repo to the .git folder of your project
+- Clone this repo to the `.git/` folder of your project
-- Navigate the folder and run `npm install`
+- Navigate the `.git/commit-selfie` folder and run `npm install`
 - Go to imgur.com and get an API key
 - Create a config.js and add your keys to it (See below)
 - Copy the `commit-msg` git hook to the `.git/hooks/` folder.